bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 # Conditions and Complexity

-In the previous chapter, we talked about the benefits of the functional pipeline and linear code execution.
+The previous chapter discussed the benefits of the functional pipeline and linear code execution.
 In real-world applications, however, it isn't always obvious how to make code linear.

 Big applications often have complex logic rules with multiple conditions.
-Conditions make the app useful: they describe its behavior in different situations.
+Conditions make the helpful app: they describe its behavior in different situations.
 But they also make the code more complicated.

-In this chapter, we'll talk about how to unravel complex conditions and what patterns can help with it.
+This chapter will discuss unraveling complex conditions and what patterns can help.

 ## Cyclomatic and Cognitive Complexity

-To understand how exactly conditions make code more complex, let's try to define “complexity” in the first place.
+To understand how exactly conditions make code more complex, let's first try to define “complexity”.

-One of the heuristics for finding complex code is to pay attention to its nesting.
+One heuristic for finding complex code is paying attention to its nesting.
 The higher the nesting, the more complex the code.
-We can understand _what_ awaits us just by looking at a deeply nested code snippet:
+We can understand _what_ awaits us just by looking at a snippet with deeply nested code:

 ```
 function doSomething() {